|

 Jol II's effort to apprehend the

-terrorists who attacked their prison outpost; who we believe may also
+terrorists who attacked their prison colony; who we believe may be

 responsible for the disappearance of Outpost 491."